Photo credit: TransLink

 For additional information on Greyhound services for disabled passengers, call 1.800.661.TRIP (8747).
 Deaf and hard-of-hearing passengers can access a special toll-free TTY number 24 hours a day: 1.800.397.7870.

-VIA Rail staff are trained to escort disabled travellers to the platform, assist in boarding and disembarking from the train, and help with loading and unloading baggage.
+VIA Rail staff are trained to escort travellers with disabilities to the platform, assist in boarding and disembarking from the train, and help with loading and unloading baggage.
 Priority boarding is available five minutes before regular boarding commences.
 All VIA trains are fully accessible to passengers in wheelchairs.

 In certain circumstances, VIA Rail offers free travel to one companion accompanying a person with disabilities.
 Any additional persons needed to assist in helping those with disabilities board and disembark will be offered the best available fare.
 Guide dogs and service animals travel free.
 Passengers are asked to book travel and specify their unique needs 48 hours or more in advance, by calling 1.888.VIA.RAIL (842.7245) or TTY 1.800.268.9503, or by visiting their local VIA ticket counter.